 The prescription drug benefit program for retirees with the Medicare Complementary Plan is made available through CAREMARK.
 A prescription card will be issued to the retiree for use at participating pharmacies.
 At the time of purchase the retiree, or spouse/civil union partner/domestic partner age 65 or over, will pay the pharmacy a 20% co-payment.
 The balance of the cost of the prescription will be billed to the USNH; no further paperwork is required.

 - Dental coverage - may be purchased for up to 18 months following retirement through COBRA (Consolidated Omnibus Budget Reconciliation Act).
 This coverage may be continued on a monthly basis for up to 18 months for the retiree, his/her spouse or domestic partner, and dependent children.
 A complete packet of information regarding the options under COBRA including premium payment deadlines will be sent to the retiring employee's home address.
-COBRA rates are available on this HR web site under "Benefits".
+COBRA rate information is available here.

 - Life insurance - ends on the effective date of retirement but may be converted from the employee's current USNH-offered group policies.
 The insurance carrier will send the employee enrollment information.